Resize images with PHP script

 // resized images (@ means to be quiet - don't display

-// warning if directory alredy exists)
+// warning if directory already exists)

 @mkdir($dir);